On the geometry of period doubling invariant sets for area-preserving maps: Unbounded geometry

 We begin with the following simple observation.
-The point $\tau=(0,0)$ is the fixed point of $\psi_0$.
-We will refer to this point as {\it the tip}.
-One can also find the fixed point of the second map, $\psi_1$, in the iterated function system.
+Recall that the tip $\tau=(0,0)$ is the fixed point of $\psi_{0}$.
+One can also find the fixed point of the second map, $\psi_{1}$, in the iterated function system.